drmikehenry/romt/README.rst

 Command-line option details
 ---------------------------

+- The option ``--num-jobs`` controls how many simultaneous download jobs Romt may use at a time.
+By default, ``--num-jobs=4``, which should be a conservative value that won't stress the servers heavily.

 - The option ``--assume-ok`` instructs Romt that all files already on-disk are to be assumed OK; no hashes or signatures are checked for such files.